 Local shopping becomes an experience.

 Yes, online shopping is quick, but you also have no memory of doing it.
 This can lead to overbuying.
-How many times during the holiday do you come home to find a package on your door step and you can’t remember what you purchased?
+How many times during the holiday do you come home to find a package on your doorstep and you can’t remember what you purchased?
 You’ll remember when you go out.
-Plus, when you shop in-person or local, you can invite friends, family, or just make a pleasurable outing for yourself.
+Plus, when you shop in-person or local, you can invite friends, family, or no one at all and just make it a pleasurable outing for yourself.
 This creates appealing memories of a wonderful seasonal experience.

 It brings on the holiday spirit.

 When you are out among the sounds and smells of the holiday, it brightens your mood.
 Who doesn’t love sparkling lights, glitter, snow (real or fake), and all the happy tunes of the season?
 It’s hard to get those same smiles shopping online.

 You may miss the best things when you only go online.

 When you shop online, you do a few searches for things you are looking for.
 You are less apt to stumble across the perfect gift or item because you are on a targeted mission and only see what the online store presents.
 When you’re shopping in person, there are a lot of serendipitous moments where something catches your eye and you walk out knowing you found a treasure.

 When you shop in person, you meet and interact with people.
 There’s something to be said from those chance meetings that occur when walking around town.
 Who knows–you could meet your next business partner or a former friend.
 From the warm smile of the business owner to a suggestion, compliment, or affirmation you receive from a fellow shopper, there are many times when these sorts of introductions can be very helpful.

 Plus, one’s couch has never been the setting for a Hallmark holiday movie but Main Street certainly has.